Carmen / Sevilla / Antequera, Bohol, the Philippines

 I promised Dad on his deathbed that I would take care of Mom.
 I was about ready to congratulate myself for taking her to see all these sights in Bohol.
 She just smiled and said, “I did it all for you!”
 She climbed those steps and walked that bouncy bridge so that I could see all the sights.

-After all these years of the karst landscape that is my life, through peaks and valleys, hills and gulleys – and, yes, hanging bridges – it has always been she who holds my hand.
+After all these years of the karst landscape that is my life, through peaks and valleys, hills and gullies – and, yes, hanging bridges – it has always been Mom who holds my hand.